Please call to book an appointment for your annual review.

 A Pneumonia vaccination is also available, however you only require this once in a lifetime unlike the flu vaccination which is given yearly.

-The Midwife comes to the Medical Centre every Monday and every other Thursday to run a clinic.
-If you discover you are pregnant and are feeling well then there is no need to see the doctor.
 Your initial booking appointment will be carried out at Yeovil District Hospital.
 You will need to contact the midwives at the hospital on 01935 384449.
 Leave your name, telephone number and surgery details and they will ring you back to discuss it.
 You will be cared for by the Maple team of midwives.

 Clinics are held on Monday afternoons and every other Thursday afternoon with the first appointment availabe at 14:00 and the last appointment available at 16:20, each appointment typically lasts 20 minutes.